 Travelling can be a surprisingly sedentary activity at times.
 You’re sat on your backside on the train, then you’re sat on your backside in a café, then you’re sat on your backside in your short-term rental apartment reading a blog post about being sat on your backside in various locations.

 People who exercise regularly report better quality sleep, but it’s tough to get into a gym habit or join a sports club if you’re never staying in a place more than a month.
+Lack of exercise can be another one of the ways that the digital nomad lifestyle affects your sleep.

 If you’re on the move more then maybe seek out the more energetic local activities, like hiking the local volcano.